Make a Donut: Hierarchical EMD-Space Planning for Zero-Shot Deformable Manipulation with Tools: Method

-The aforementioned EMD planning algorithm demonstrates efficacy when the initial tool position is in proximity to the dough.
-However, challenges arise when the tool is situated at a considerable distance from the dough, resulting in the algorithm's inability to find the global minima.
-To figure out a good initial position for the tool, we leverage the strategy initially proposed in~\cite{li2022contact}.
-Specifically, with the present deformation field deduced from the induced point-to-point correspondence (represented as $\mathbf{p}_i' - \mathbf{p}_i$), we employ the following equation to identify the candidate tool position:
+\paragraph{Initial position selection} At the beginning of each stage, we use the strategy similar to that in~\cite{li2022contact} to figure out a good initial position for the tool.
+Specifically, with the induced point-to-point correspondence (represented as $\mathbf{p}_i' - \mathbf{p}_i$), we find the best tool position $\mathbf{x}^*$ by:

-The numerator encapsulates the point-to-point correspondence loss of the extant point cloud.
-In contrast, the denominator represents the signed distance field (SDF) of the tool (plus a small delta $\delta$) when positioned at $\mathbf{x}$, evaluated at particle $\mathbf{p}_i$, representing distance from the tool to the dough.
+The denominator computes the signed distance between point $\mathbf{p}_i$ to the closest point on the tool placed at $\mathbf{x}$ (plus small $\delta$ to avoid division by zero).
+Intuitively, this summation requires positioning the tool at the location where significant deformation is about to happen.

 \paragraph{Tool reset upon failures}